Skip to main content

 2. Conduct research using research methodologies, practices, and protocols that are acceptable and appropriate for the local context.

-3. (Co-)develop effective knowledge translation and sharing practices and products - ensuring that knowledge shared and emerging from research is relevant, accessible, and tailored for the intended audiences, rights holders, and stakeholders.
+3. (Co-)develop effective knowledge sharing and mobilization practices and products - ensuring that knowledge shared and emerging from research is relevant, accessible, and tailored for the intended audiences, rights holders, and stakeholders.

 4. Provide mentorship and training opportunities for students interested in community-partnered research, especially Indigenous students interested in Indigenous community-driven research.